PapenfussLab/PathOS/Dockish-PathOS/README.md

 ## To bring up an instance

-Follow these [commands](https://github.com/PapenfussLab/PathOS/tree/master/Dockish-PathOS/docker_commands_readme.txt) for Linux or MacOS.
+Follow these [commands](https://github.com/PapenfussLab/PathOS/tree/master/Dockish-PathOS/docker_commands_readme.txt) for building on Linux or MacOS without a proxy in the way.
 In summary:
 - clone/download this repository
 - build a WAR file for PathOS